AdhirRamjiawan/SnakeEditor/README.txt

 		+ Add dev docs to source control
 		+ Add libs to source control
 		+ Make SFML lib dependencies more relative for CI/CD builds etc.
+		+ Add all scene names to a header file called SceneNames with #defines "SCENE_"

 BUGS:
 	- Can't exit game once in game.